DESCRIPTIONTABLE OF CONTENTSFREE PREVIEWBOOK EXTRASREAD ON ANY DEVICERELATED BOOKS

 Change Does Not Come from Revolutions or Social Movements

-- Revolutions and social movements are about changing who is supposed to be good and who is supposed to bad.
+- Revolutions and social movements are about changing who is supposed to be good and who is supposed to be bad.

 - Changing the categories for games does not change the games.